brouberol/blog/content/essential-tools-p2-text-processing-shell.md

 > Make each program do one thing well.[^1]

-The examples in that chapter might seem a little contrived, but this is also by design.
+The examples in that chapter might seem a little contrived at first, but this is also by design.
 Each of these tools were designed to solve one small problem.
 They however become extremely powerful when combined.

 We will go over some of the most common and useful text processing commands the shell has to offer, and will demonstrate real-life